Climate Change

 02Strategy

 With pressure on the global community to achieve carbon neutrality by 2050 intensifying rapidly, changes to rules governing competitiveness are expected to transform the socioeconomic system going forward.
-DIC is promoting sustainable business strategies, recognizing the importance of risks and opportunities associated with climate change.
-Because the impacts of climate change are likely to surface over the medium to long term, the Company is working to enhance its understanding of the principal climate-related risks and opportunities (transition as well as physical) that are likely to have a financial impact over the medium to long term.
+The DIC Group is promoting sustainable business strategies, recognizing the importance of risks and opportunities associated with climate change.
+Because the impacts of climate change are likely to surface over the medium to long term, the Group is working to enhance its awareness of the principal climate-related risks and opportunities (transition as well as physical) that are likely to have a financial impact over the medium to long term based on a scenario analysis it conducted in early fiscal year 2024.
+In addition to improving the Group’s understanding of foreseeable risks and opportunities from a medium- to long-term perspective, this will also enable it to formulate and execute effective strategies on an appropriate time line.

 Key Risk Management Perspectives